-This is what all your worry and work is about.
-Your new home is completed.
-You will be aware that the home is near ready by keeping in contact with the selling agent or visiting the site.
+This is what all your hard work was for.
+Your new home build is completed.
+You will be aware that the home is near ready by keeping in contact with the selling agent or visiting the build-site.
+It’s important to understand your legal fees for buying a house.
 Use your common sense in judging what stage you are at.

 This the start of the move into your new home.
 Usually, the builder or his agent will invite to snag a week or so ahead of the completion.
 The letter is the notification that the home is completed to the builders standard and you are being invited to inspect and prepare the list of any issues (snags).
 You give a copy to the builder and keep a copy for your records.
 The builder sets about rectifying the snags.